-STUDENT USE OF THE DISTRICT'S COMPUTER SYSTEMS AND ELECTRONIC COMMUNICATIONS
+POLICY REGARDING STUDENT USE OF THE DISTRICT'S COMPUTER SYSTEMS AND ELECTRONIC COMMUNICATIONS-INTERNET SAFETY

 Computers, computer networks, electronic devices, Internet access, and e-mail are effective and important technological resources.
-The Board of Education provides has installed computers,-and a computer network, including Internet access and an e-mail system on Board premises and may provide, as well as other electronic devices that can access the network such as wireless and/or portable electronic hand-held equipment that can be used for word processing, wireless Internet access, image capture and recording, sound recording, information transmitting and/or receiving, storing etc. (including, but not limited to, laptops, Kindles, radios, I-Pads or other tablet computers).
-The Board's computers, computer network, electronic devices, Internet access and email are,-referred to collectively as "the computer systems", and are provided in order to enhance both the educational opportunities for our students and the business operations of the district.
+The Darien Board of Education provides (the "Board") has installed computers; and a computer network, including Internet access and an e-mail system, as well as on Board premises and may provide other electronic devices that can access the network such as wireless and/or portable electronic hand-held equipment that can be used for word processing, wireless Internet access, image capture and recording, sound recording, information transmitting and/or receiving, storing etc. (including, but not limited to, laptops, Kindles, radios, I-Pads, Chromebooks or other tablet computers); The Board's computers, computer network, electronic devices, Internet access, and e-mail are referred to collectively as "the computer systems"; and are provided in order to enhance both the educational opportunities for our students and the business operations of the district.

 These computer systems are business and educational tools.
 As such, they are made available to students in the district for education- related uses.
-The Administration shall develop regulations setting forth procedures to be used by the Administration in an effort to ensure that such computer systems are used by students solely for education- related purposes.
-The Board will educate minor students about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms and cyber-bullying awareness and response.
-Additionally, the Board will implement a technology protection measure to block or filter Internet access to visual depictions that contain obscene-material that is obscene or obscene as to minors or contains, contain child pornography, or are harmful to minors and ensure that such filtering technology is operative during computer use by minor students to the extent practicable when such students are using Board-owned computers or devices and Board-provided Internet access.
+The Administration shall develop regulations setting forth procedures to be used by the Administration in an effort to ensure that such computer systems are used by students solely for education-related purposes.
+The Board will educate minor students about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms and eyber bullying cyberbullying awareness and response.
+Additionally, the Board will implement a technology protection measure to block or filter Internet access to visual depictions that contain obscene material, contain that is obscene or obscene as to minors or contains child pornography, or are harmful to minors and ensure that such filtering technology is operative during computer use by minor students to the extent practicable when such students are using Board-owned computers or devices and Board-provided Internet access.

-As the owner of the computer systems, the Board reserves the right to monitor the use of the district?'s computers and computer systems.
+As the owner of the computer systems, the Board reserves the right to monitor the use of the district!'s computers and computer systems.

-Children-'s Internet Protection Act, Pub.
-L. 106-554, codified at 47 U.S.C. § 254(h) Conn.
-Gen. Stat. §§ 53a-182b; 53a-183; 53a-250
+Children's Internet Protection Act, Pub.
+L. 106-554, codified at 47 U.S.C. § 254(h)